 Shrimp Spaghetti with a Kick

-These are some fightin’ shrimp!
-In this dish, the shellfish are given a feisty kick thanks to slices of chili pepper.
+These are some fightin’ shrimp: in this dish, the shellfish are given a feisty kick by slices of Thai chili.
 That’s sure to please heat-lovers, but you can always make adjustments if you prefer to walk on the mild side.
-Toss in zucchini, garlic herb butter, Parmesan, and al dente pasta, and everything comes together in a piping-hot pile of perfection.
+Toss in zucchini, garlic herb butter, Parmesan, and al dente pasta, and everything comes together in a savory, spicy, and piping-hot pile of perfection on your plate.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Bring a large pot of salted water to a boil.
 Once water is boiling, add spaghetti to pot.
 Cook, stirring occasionally, until al dente, 9-11 minutes.
 Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain.

 Meanwhile, wash and dry all produce.
 Trim and halve zucchini lengthwise; cut crosswise into ¼-inchthick half-moons.
 Thinly slice half the chili (if you like things spicy, feel free to slice all).
 Rinse shrimp, then pat very dry with paper towels.